 Hotspot Shield is very simple to use — the Mac app’s interface is clean and well-designed, so you won’t have problems even if you’ve never used a VPN before.
 This makes it a decent choice for new users.

 Hotspot Shield provides pretty good speeds on its free plan — when I visited sites in Safari, they loaded instantly, and HD videos on YouTube took just 2 seconds to load and they didn’t buffer when I skipped through them.

 Security-wise, the free plan comes with Hydra, the provider’s proprietary protocol that provides perfect forward secrecy.
 In addition, the free plan also includes DNS leak protection on the macOS app.
-Unfortunately, Hotspot Shield’s free macOS app isn’t as secure as Proton VPN, Windscribe, and hide.me — the app is missing a kill switch, and the free plan also logs your IP address to serve you ads.
+Unfortunately, Hotspot Shield’s macOS app isn’t as secure as ExpressVPN and the other macOS VPNs on this list — the app is missing a kill switch, which is an essential security feature.
+Also, the free plan logs your IP address, which is bad for your privacy.